 The state government is implementing a new way to deliver legal assistance services following a recent review.

 The new model will strengthen its focus on critical priority areas, such as a state-wide service for women and children experiencing domestic violence and other family law issues, and a dedicated welfare rights service.

 Generalist legal services will be improved to target the most vulnerable members of our community whilst capitalising on new technology for online service delivery, online resources, and partnerships with other community service organisations.

-Under the National Partnership Agreement on Legal Assistance Services 2015-2020, Commonwealth funding for CLCs will have reduced by approximately 40 per cent by 2017-2018 when compared to 2014-2015, whilst the level of state funding provided will have been increased by approximately 2.5 per cent annually over the same time.
+Under the National Partnership Agreement on Legal Assistance Services 2015-2020, commonwealth funding for CLCs will have reduced by approximately 40% by 2017-2018 when compared to 2014-2015, whilst the level of state funding provided will have been increased by approximately 2.5% annually over the same time.

 To implement the new model a selective market tender will be undertaken.
-This tender will be open to the eight existing CLCs only and is expected to be complete by 2017-18.
+This tender will be open to the 8 existing CLCs only and is expected to be complete by 2017-18.